PaponAhasan/Data-Structures-and-Algorithms/Graph/Maximum Flow/Ford-Fulkerson algorithm.md

 ```
 Ford-Fulkerson algorithm is a greedy approach for calculating the maximum possible flow in a network or a graph.

 flow network, is used to describe a network of vertices and edges with a source (S) and a sink (T).
-Each vertex, except S and T
+Each vertex, except S and T,
-, can receive and send an equal amount of stuff through it.
+can receive and send an equal amount of stuff through it.
 S can only send and T can only receive stuff.
 ```

+### Example of Max Flow Ford Fulkerson algorithm

 ![image](https://user-images.githubusercontent.com/59710234/184473733-4a7f24d8-5cea-4704-b5b7-d0abd1fff96b.png)